stangri/docs.openwrt.melmac.ca/adblock-fast/README.md

 ### Explanation of some warnings and errors

-#### Version Mismatch
+#### Internal version mismatch

-When you visit the WebUI (luci-app-adblock-fast), it checks the internal versions of 3 components:
+When you visit the WebUI page of `luci-app-adblock-fast`, it checks the internal versions of 3 components:

 - adblock-fast: internal version stamp of principal package
 - luci-app-adblock-fast: